Caramelized onions are a delicacy. They take some time to cook, but the buttery, flavorful, almost sweet result is very much worth it.

 - Heat the butter over medium heat in a large, deep skillet.
 Tilt the skillet to spread the butter over the bottom.

 - Lower the heat to medium-low.
 Cook the onions, uncovered, stirring them often, until they are very soft and deeply browned.
-This should take a total of about 45 minutes.
+This should take about 45 minutes.
 If the pan becomes too hot and there are brown bits on its bottom, add a splash of water and use it to deglaze the pan.
 You can keep adding water as needed or lower the heat to low.

 Notes